mattpap/masters-thesis/sphinx/src/groebner.rst

 * Systems Theory

 In [Buchberger2001introduction]_ there is an even longer list of applications specific to systems theory.
-In the following subsections we will examine several practical applications of the |groebner|
+In the following parts we will examine several practical applications of the |groebner|
 bases method and explain how to conduct all computations using SymPy's polynomials manipulation module.

 Solving systems of polynomial equations